Breast cancer: Getting support

 No one should go through a breast cancer diagnosis and treatment alone.
 Support from family, friends, and specialist charities is as important as the medical treatment itself.

 Learn more about getting support for breast cancer.

 What causes stress among breast cancer patients?

 Stress is common among breast cancer patients.
 Stressors related to the disease may include the uncertainty of one's future, the unpredictability of disease, disability and financial difficulties.

 Common stress signals can include disturbed sleep, fatigue, body aches, pain, anxiety, irritability, tension and headaches.

 How can I reduce stress?

 Stress can build up, influencing the way you feel about life.
-Prolonged stress may lead to frustration, anger, hopelessness, and -- at times -- depression.
+Prolonged stress may lead to frustration, anger, hopelessness, and depression.
 The person with the illness is not the only one affected.
 Family members are also influenced by the health changes of a loved one.
 To reduce stress: